joliveryg-cmyk/raspberry-pi-siem/README.md

-# Security Monitoring and Threat Detection lab
+# Security Monitoring and Threat Detection Lab
 A hands-on cybersecurity homelab focused on SIEM deployment, log analysis, threat detection, and alert validation using Wazuh, OpenSearch, Docker, and a Cowrie SSH honeypot.

 Overview